 Asura's only daughter and the sole Priestess of Shinkoku.She is able to freely manipulate and amplify the demigods' source of power — Mantra.
 Deus kidnaps her in order to use her power for his own.
 Before Emperor Strada's assassination, she was one of the candidates to succeed the throne.

-Trauma Conga Line: She sees both her parents murdered, is used as power source for the Brahmastra (with her uncle one of her kidnappers), watches as seven trillion innocent people are slaughtered for 12,500 years, is held hostage by Chakravartin, has to watch Chakravartin beat the crap out Asura and Yasha and nearly kill the former, and is still held hostage by Chakravartin when he talks about destroying Gaea and then recreating it if Asura's doesn't satisfy his plans.
+Trauma Conga Line: She sees both her parents murdered, is used as power source for the Brahmastra (with her uncle being one of her kidnappers), watches as seven trillion innocent people are slaughtered for 12,500 years, is held hostage by Chakravartin, has to watch Chakravartin beat the crap out of Asura and Yasha and nearly kill the former, and is still held hostage by Chakravartin when he talks about destroying Gaea and then recreating it if Asura doesn't satisfy his plans.

 The Seven Deities

 Formerly The Eight Guardian Generals, they became known as the Seven Deities after betraying the current emperor and one of their own, Asura himself, and killing them both, usurping the role as rulers of Shinkoku in order to bring about a "Great Rebirth".

 A God Am I: All of them share this mindset post betrayal of both Asura and the emperor.

 Attack of the 50-Foot Whatever: The Complete Karma Fortress is able to literally stand above the entire planet earth, and his hands are big enough to grab onto it like a beach ball (even before gaining a torso when Deus fuses with it).

 Battle Aura: All are colored according to whatever Mantra affinity each one has.

 Flying Brick: A requirement to be one of the Seven Deities is to be able to manipulate Mantra to an extent where you physically become one of these.